-SceneMaker contributes to believability and artistic quality of automatically produced animated, multimedia scenes.
 The software system, SceneMaker, which automatically visualises affective expressions of screenplays, aims to advance knowledge in the areas of affective computing, digital storytelling and expressive multimodal systems.
+SceneMaker, contributes to believability and artistic quality of automatically produced animated, multimedia scenes.
 Existing systems solve partial aspects of NLP, emotion modelling and multimodal storytelling.
-Thereby, this research focuses on semantic interpretation of screenplays or play scripts, the computational processing of emotions, virtual agents with affective behaviour and expressive scene composition including emotion-based audio selection.
+SceneMaker focuses on semantic interpretation of screenplays scripts, the computational processing of emotions, virtual agents with affective behaviour and expressive scene composition including emotion-based audio selection.
 In relation to other work, SceneMaker will incorporate an expressive model for multiple modalities, including prosody, body language, acoustics, illumination, staging and camera work.
 Emotions will be inferred from context.
 Genre types will be automatically derived from the scene scripts and influence the design style of the output animation.
-The 3D output will be editable on mobile devices.
+SceneMaker's 3D output will be available to users for edit.
 SceneMaker's mobile, web-based user interface will assist directors, drama students, writers and animators in the testing of their ideas.
 Accuracy of animation content, believability and effectiveness of expression and usability of the interface will be evaluated in empirical tests comparing manual animation, feature film scenes and real-life directing with SceneMaker.
-In conclusion, this research intends to automatically produce multimodal animations with heightened expressivity and visual quality from screenplay or play script input.
+In conclusion, this research intends to automatically produce multimodal animations with heightened expressivity and visual quality from screenplay script input.